junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 And when she bleeds again after 3 or 4 months, she may think she is having a miscarriage.
 If a woman of 40 or 50 starts bleeding again after some months without, explain to her that it may be menopause.

-During menopause, it is normal to feel many discomforts—anxiety, distress, ‘hot flashes’ (suddenly feeling uncomfortably hot), pains that travel all over the body, sadness, etc. After menopause is over, most women feel better again.
+During menopause, it is normal to feel many discomforts, anxiety, distress, ‘hot flashes’ (suddenly feeling uncomfortably hot), pains that travel all over the body, sadness, etc. After menopause is over, most women feel better again.

 Women who have severe bleeding or a lot of pain in the belly during menopause, or who begin to bleed again after the bleeding has stopped for months or years, should seek medical help.
 An examination is needed to make sure they do not have cancer or another serious problem (see p.
 280).